pyrmont/articles.inqk.net/src/_posts/2025-09-15-janet-bundles.md

 title: "Bundles in Janet"
 layout: post
 date: 2025-09-15 00:44:09 +0900
-excerpt: "A summary of my understanding of bundles in Janet."
+excerpt: "Suggested terminology for concepts related to Janet's bundles."
 category:
 tags:
 ---

 I'm currently working on [Jeep][jeep], a bundle manager for the Janet programming language.
 As you might expect, I've had to learn quite a bit about how bundles work in Janet.
-This post summarises my understanding.
+One of the things that I've struggled with is what to call various aspects.
+In this post, I want to describe some of the concepts and suggest some terminology for the Janet community to consider using.

 [jeep]: https://github.com/pyrmont/jeep